J.P. Crawford Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.

-- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.79).
+- The Padres have the seventh-ranked team ERA among all MLB pitching staffs (3.80).

-- Padres pitchers combine to allow 63 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (65 total, 1.1 per game).

-- Musgrove (3-2 with a 4.71 ERA and 34 strikeouts in 36 1/3 innings pitched) gets the start for the Padres, his eighth of the season.
+- Wacha makes the start for the Padres, his 12th of the season.
+He is 5-2 with a 3.48 ERA and 57 strikeouts through 62 2/3 innings pitched.

-- His last time out was on Thursday against the Miami Marlins, when the right-hander tossed six innings, surrendering no earned runs while giving up three hits.
+- The righty's last time out came on Saturday against the Chicago Cubs, when he tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.

-- In seven games this season, the 30-year-old has an ERA of 4.71, with 8.4 strikeouts per nine innings.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.